-1. Use only solid PVC, CPVC, or stainless steel pipe, or a Polypropylene vent system approved for use with Category IV appliances.
+1. Use only solid PVC or CPVC pipe or a Polypropylene vent system approved for use with Category IV appliances.

 FOAM CORE PIPING IS NOT APPROVED FOR EXHAUST VENT APPLICATIONS.
 Foam core piping may be used on air inlet piping only.